Arashi: 2020: Towards the hiatus and This Is Arashi

-2021–present: Hiatus
+2021–2023: Hiatus

-Although Arashi is currently on hiatus starting from 2021, back in November 2020, they announced via their official fan club that the fan club would continue delivering content, and they continue to make releases, although primarily compilations of their musical activities prior to the hiatus.
-Apart from Ohno who wishes to be absent from public appearances, the remaining Arashi members are continuing activities but as individuals, whether through variety shows, acting or on YouTube.
+Although Arashi was on hiatus starting from 2021, back in November 2020, they announced via their official fan club that the fan club would continue delivering content, and they continued to make releases, although primarily compilations of their musical activities prior to the hiatus.
+Apart from Ohno, who wished to be absent from public appearances, the remaining Arashi members continued activities but as individuals, whether through variety shows, acting or on YouTube.

 The Arashi concert film, Arashi Anniversary Tour 5×20 Film: Record of Memories had its world premiere at the 24th Shanghai International Film Festival on June 12, 2021.
 In a video message, member Jun Matsumoto said that due to the pandemic, many of their planned concerts could not take place and the film is a part of their gift of thanks to everyone who waited for them.
+The film was recognized as the first live film in history to reach No. 1 at the domestic box office, as well as being the No. 1 grossing live film of all time by a domestic artist.
+In March 2022, the film was redistributed in Japan, and screened also in the United States.
+On December 23, 2023 it was revealed that the film would be screened nationwide on New Years Eve, as a "vocal support screening", a first for Dolby Cinemas.
+It will display a special message from the group's members before the screening.
 They also released Arafes 2020 at National Stadium on Blu-ray and DVD on July 28, 2021.
 It topped the Oricon video chart with first-week sales of 647,783 copies.

 Arashi had success on the charts in 2021 with the release of the digital albums Ura Ara Best (1999–2007, 2008–2011, 2012–2015, 2016–2020) and 5×20 All the Best!!
 1999–2019 (Special Edition) on July 16.
 The five albums occupied the top five of the Oricon Weekly Digital Album Ranking chart in the week after release, making it the first time the band monopolized the top five on a Japanese chart.

 Arashi released This Is Arashi Live 2020.12.31 on December 29, 2021.
 According to Oricon, it achieved first place in three video categories at the same time with first-week sales of 637,000 copies and with this, their works have had sales of more than 500,000 copies in the first week for nine consecutive years.